 If the killer is no longer alive, then the decedent’s heirs and personal representatives can instead sue the killer’s personal representatives for financial compensation.2

 The third subsection of Nevada’s wrongful death statute allows a decedent’s heirs and personal representatives to join their separate wrongful death lawsuits together.

 This “joinder” of cases promotes judicial efficiency.
 (Although it is good practice to have different wrongful death attorneys representing the heirs and the estate.)

 The statute of limitations to bring a Nevada wrongful death claim is usually two years after the death.
 But this time limit to sue can be tolled while the criminal case (if any) is ongoing.
 A personal injury attorney can explain to a family what the correct time periods are in their particular case under state law.3

 The fourth subsection of Nevada’s wrongful death statute allows a decedent’s heirs bringing a wrongful death case to recover the following economic- and non-economic damages:

 - pain, suffering or disfigurement of the decedent.

 And if the decedent was in debt at the time of death, these damages do not have to go towards repaying that debt.4

-The fifth subsection of Nevada’s wrongful death statute allows personal representatives of the deceased who bring a wrongful death case to recover the following types of damages on behalf of the deceased person’s estate:
+The fifth subsection of Nevada’s wrongful death statute allows personal representatives of the deceased to recover the following types of damages on behalf of the deceased person’s estate: